wp-plugins/text-widget-with-class/readme.txt

 == General Information ==

 This plugin is absolutely free to use.
-I made it for a specific personal purpose and decided to share with everyone else
+I made it for a specific personal purpose and decided to share with everyone else.